hartnetl/turtle-tallies/README.md

 - Add future maintainability by adding in a feature to create new datasheets for new years
 - Add date validation handling for when there is an issue with formatting eg, values entered aren't legitimate dates, to return a more user friendly error message
 - Get text to appear letter by letter instead of whole statements at once
-- Some functions are quite repetitive.
+- Some functions are quite repetitive and lengthy.
 If I had more time I'd have liked to refactor these to have cleaner, more succinct code.

 ## Testing